-Tasman’s Great Taste Trail is a scenic urban and coastal cycle trail stretching a whopping 174km, and can easily be broken up into bite-sized pieces for short morning rides and afternoon adventures.
-The trail weaves through and around the Waimea Estuary, Monaco Peninsula and Rabbit Island, offering stunning views of Tasman Bay and the Western Ranges.
-We might be biased, but we think it’s the most extraordinary cycle trail in the country, not only because of the panoramic vistas, but because there is so much to see and do on the way!
+Tasman’s Great Taste Trail is a scenic urban and coastal cycle trail that can easily be broken up into bite-sized pieces for short morning rides and afternoon adventures.
+The trail weaves through and around the coastline, offering stunning views of Tasman Bay and the Western Ranges.
 You can stop off for a refreshing drink at a boutique winery or craft brewery, enjoy some delicious local fare, admire the work of the regions talented artists and even watch glassblowing in action!
 The town of Mapua is connected with Rabbit Island by a ferry that transports passengers and their bikes across the bay on scheduled daily sailings.
 Docking at the Mapua Wharf is the perfect excuse to let down your hair and enjoy some waterfront dining, or explore some of the cool-store shops and galleries.
 Top tip: for keen riders wanting to continue on the trail, we recommend a rejuvenating overnight stay in Mapua!

 If you’re looking for an authentic arty experience, look no further than Mapua & the Ruby Coast.
 There’s just something about the place that gets the creative juices flowing in the veins of the locals … perhaps it’s the laid-back seaside lifestyle, perhaps it’s the stunning vistas that surround them, or perhaps there’s just something special in the water.
 Peruse the art, sculpture and jewellery collections at the cool store galleries, watch the artists at work in their pewter workshop, or simply indulge in some boutique shopping in the Mapua Village.
 Top tip: you’ll find an extraordinary selection of artisan food, skincare and gifts at Kete, the one stop shop for locally made products, making buying for family and friends back home simple, fun and affordable!